docker/docs/docker-for-mac/install.md

 Starting with Docker Desktop 3.0.0, updates to Docker Desktop will be available automatically as delta updates from the previous version.

 When an update is available, Docker Desktop displays an icon to indicate the availability of a newer version.
 You can start downloading the update in the background whenever it is convenient for you.
+Alternatively, you can click **Snooze** to pause the update.

 After downloading the update, all you need to do is to click **Update and restart** from the Docker menu.
 This installs the latest update and restarts Docker Desktop for the changes to take effect.